 If you're here to learn about the right Miles Jennings, I'm glad to meet you.
 For my businesses, I am CEO of VocaWorks, a hiring software for technology professionals, and its publicly traded parent company Truli Technologies.
-I also founded Recruiter, a specialized recruiting service platform.
+I also founded and am Chairman of Recruiter.com, a specialized recruiting service platform.

 Thanks for stopping by, and drop me a note if I can be of help.
 Or learn a little more about me below.